AlexanderEllis/blog/content/posts/morse-code.md

 draft: false
 ---

+*Be sure to also check out my other Morse code game, [Morse Codle](/posts/morse-codle), a daily Morse code Wordle puzzle.*

 This is a pair of games for playing with Morse Code.
 Since the games play the signals as sound, I recommend headphones (wired if possible for the latency) and a low volume.
 Game options are available towards the bottom.

 <link rel="stylesheet" href="styles.css">